 Buy and pack these holiday clothes and accessories

-Don’t forget to check in good time before your trip if you or the children need any new holiday clothes.
+Don’t forget to check in good time before your trip if you or your children need any new holiday clothes.
 It is likely that your kids have outgrown last year’s summer clothes, swimwear, sandals and flip flops and that your wardrobe needs a little updating, too.

 Whatever you decide to do, don’t forget to check our beach holiday packing list: